gerald-guiony/RacingTach/README.md

 ![cigarettelighterrpm](https://github.com/gerald-guiony/RacingTach/blob/main/Readme/cigarettelighterrpm.JPG)

 You will need a 4 Conductor 3.5mm Plug.
-It would be useful to build a splitter Adapter Mic/Headphone Converter Cable like this.
+It would be useful to build a splitter Adapter Mic/Headphone Converter Cable.

 ## Video demonstrations